 You would assume that a “normal” girl would ask for a makeup set, a designer wallet, or a massage certificate, correct?
 I assure you, none of those items were on my list.
 I was the only girl that asked for an Amazon gift card (to buy tons of cookbooks online), a gift certificate to Sur La Table (to spend ridiculous amounts of money on the most adorable/useful kitchen tools), and a tripod with a second battery for my camera (my old tripod has seen better days and a backup, fully charged, battery always comes in handy)!

 So for this party, I had the responsibility of bringing appetizers.
+So these garlic and parmesan crescents were perfect.
 Let’s let something’s be easy.

-Exactly zero people need to know how incredibly easy these garlic and Parmesan crescent rolls are.
+Exactly zero people need to know how incredibly easy these garlic and parmesan crescents were to make.
 You can pretend like you were in the kitchen all day.
 Making the dough for the crescents, letting it rise, then shaping little triangles only to be filled with spoonfuls of whipped cream cheese.